MRCP2-3775

-Which medication could be responsible for the patient’s current presentation?
+Which of the following agents could be responsible for this patient’s presentation?

 MRCP2-3778